October 28, 2020

 You’ll save time driving to and from the store, waiting in line, and perusing the aisles.
 You’ll probably also save money when you aren’t tempted to impulse shot.
 Make life even easier by ordering from the same list you made for the service last time.
 Here’s how freelancers can build their business in 15-minute increments.

-I’m guilty of emailing most questions and follow up concerns to sources, writers, family, etc. Rather than starting an email chain that will keep pinging back and forth, ask yourself if a quick phone call with the person would resolve the issue faster.
+I’m guilty of emailing questions and follow up concerns to sources, writers, family, etc. Rather than starting an email chain that will keep the conversation pinging back and forth, ask yourself if a quick phone call with the person would resolve the issue faster.
 Chances are, it will.

 When I’m receiving something in the mail from a publicist or book publishing company, I often say, “Thank you” and provide my home address.
 I could set this up (and other responses) as canned replies in Gmail to save time.
 This article on Laptopmag.com walks you through how to do it.
 I also like using Gmail Smart Compose to help me write emails faster when reaching out to potential freelance clients and sources.
 Need to respond to customers similarly each time?
 This will save you time.

-I’ve addressed this before on this freelance writing blog but it’s worth mentioning again.
-I get sucked into 1, 2, or 3 emails at a time when I’m checking frequently.
+I’ve addressed time-suck problem before on this freelance writing blog but it’s worth mentioning again.
+I get sucked into 1, 2, or 3 emails at a time when I’m checking my inbox frequently.
 If I waited one to two hours for the inbox to unpause, I’d have spent less time being interrupted and can quickly work through these.
 Here’s how freelancers can find potential clients and freelance writing jobs in their inbox.